acquia/cloud-hooks/README.md

 * source-branch: The code branch or tag being deployed.
 See below.
 * deployed-tag: The code branch or tag being deployed.
 See below.
 * repo-url: The URL of your code repository.
-* repo-type: The version control system your site is uing; "git" or "svn".
+* repo-type: The version control system your site is using; "git" or "svn".

 The meaning of source-branch and deployed-tag depends on whether you use drag-drop to move code from one environment to another or whether you select a new branch or tag for an environment from the Code drop-down list: